Trump is checked for lower leg swelling and diagnosed with a common condition in older adults

 Leavitt said the condition wasn’t causing the president any discomfort.
 She wouldn’t discuss how he was treating the condition and suggested those details would be in the doctor’s letter, which was later released to the public.
 But the letter was the same as what she read, and it did not include any additional details.

+“The vast majority of people, probably including our president, have a mild to moderate form of it,” Dua said.

+People with the condition can reduce the swelling by wearing medical-grade compression socks or stockings, to help the blood circulate back to the heart, or by walking, she said.

-The exam the White House disclosed on Thursday included other testing that found no signs of heart failure, renal impairment or systemic illness, Leavitt said.
+The exam the White House disclosed Thursday included other testing that found no signs of heart failure, renal impairment or systemic illness in Trump, Leavitt said.

 “The president remains in excellent health, which I think all of you witness on a daily basis here,” she told reporters.